tomedunn/the-finished-book/_monsters/monster-baseline-stats/baseline-monster-stats.md

     \label{eq:simplified-hp}
 \end{equation}

-Moving on to armor class (AC), monster adjusted AC is significantly higher than unadjusted AC, as shown in Fig. [8](#fig:ac-vs-cr){: .fig-ref} (below).
+Moving on to armor class (AC), monster adjusted AC is significantly higher than unadjusted AC, as shown in Fig. \figref{fig:ac-vs-cr} (below).

 <figure id="fig:ac-vs-cr">
     {% include_relative fig-ac-vs-cr-small.html %}
     {% include_relative fig-ac-vs-cr-large.html %}
-    <figcaption>Figure 8: Shows average (mean) AC for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
+    <figcaption>Shows average (mean) AC for published monsters, as well as target values taken from chapter 9 of the DMG.</figcaption>
 </figure>

 The main factors that contribute to this difference include the Magic Resistance trait, which counts as a $$+2$$ AC adjustment, and monsters having multiple saving throw proficiencies, which counts as a $$+2$$ AC adjustment for having 3-4 saving throw proficiencies, and a $$+4$$ AC adjustment for 5-6 proficiencies.
 This is notable because these adjustments have nothing to do with a monster's defense against attack rolls.